motionproto/pf2e-reignmaker/docs/systems/phase-controllers.md

 - ❌ Access TurnManager or PhaseHandler directly
 - ❌ Perform UI operations in controllers
-- ❌ Bypass CheckInstanceService for check data
+- ❌ Bypass OutcomePreviewService for check data
 - ❌ Use magic numbers for step indices
 - ❌ Trigger other controllers (phases are self-executing)
 - ❌ Mix data access with business logic